abderrazzaq-laanaoui/EnsetCalcula/README.md

 This Android application is a scientific calculator that utilizes the Xparser library for advanced mathematical parsing and evaluation.
 Users can perform complex mathematical calculations, including algebraic expressions, trigonometric functions, logarithms, and more.

 ## Demonstration
+*NB* : I am using Windows Subsystem of Android to run the project, which is not supporting Landscape orientation, so I did the scientific mode on the Portrait orientation.
 <img height="500" src="./ensetcalcula-screen.gif" alt="App Demo">

 ## Features